Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Background

 respectively, with the associated posterior expectation $\Ev_{\pi_\ell}\big[Q_\ell\big] \equiv \Ev_{ \rvl \sim \pi_\ell} \big[ Q_\ell^{}(\rvl^{}) \big]$.

 \begin{assumption} \begin{enumerate} \item[(i)] The bias of the posterior expectation on level $\ell$ can be bounded in terms of the number of degrees of freedom of the forward model such that

-for some constant $\vartheta_{\rm b} >0$.
-Implicitly, this assumes that $R_\ell$ is sufficiently large such that the bias due to parameter approximation is dominated by the error due to the forward model approximation on level $\ell$. \item[(ii)] For the computational cost of carrying out one step of MCMC (including a forward model simulation) it is assumed that there exists a constant $\vartheta_{\rm c} > 0$ such that
+for some constant $\vartheta_{\rm b} >0$. \item[(ii)] For the computational cost of carrying out one step of MCMC (including a forward model simulation) it is assumed that there exists a constant $\vartheta_{\rm c} > 0$ such that

 \end{enumerate} \end{assumption}